coprolit/rpg-rules/tactical-activity-tracking.md

 - Resolution Phase

 ### Initiative Phase
-Each combatants roll 2d10 + Qu bonus (+/- appropriate combat effects) to determine their initiative.
+Each combatants roll 2d10 + Qu bonus (+/- appropriate combat effects) to determine their `initiative`.

 ### Declaration Phase
-Combatants declare actions for the round, in order from lowest initiative to highest.
+Combatants declare `actions` for the `round`, in order from __lowest to highest__ `initiative`.

-Combatants receive 4 Action Points every round, that may be spent among any number of actions.
+Combatants receive 4 `Action Points` every `round`, that may be spent among any number of `actions`.
 All combatants may move up to the maximum of their movement allowance.
-Normal movement, excluding Moving Maneuvers, has no AP cost.
+Normal movement, excluding `Moving Maneuvers`, has no AP cost.

 ### Resolution Phase
-Combatants take turns and resolve their declared actions, in order from highest to lowest initiative.
+Combatants take turns and resolve their declared `actions`, in order from __highest to lowest__ `initiative`.

 End of turn each combatant:
 - subtracts hits due to bleeding.